vvo/aws-lambda-nodejs-webpack/README.md

 This is a list of features I thought could be interesting to users.
 If you need on of them, please contribute to the project.

-- [ ] Allow passing rollup options, like externals
+- [ ] Test/Get feedback on TypeScript support
-- [ ] Allow using TypeScript, see https://github.com/rollup/plugins/tree/master/packages/typescript
+- [ ] Get feedback on monorepo support
-- [ ] Allow using babel, if you need preset-env
+- [ ] Allow passing webpack/babel options/a function that can update the full webpack configuration
+- [ ] Allow native modules/passing externals, with option `nativeModules` or `externals`.
+They would have to be installed into a temp folder with `npm_config_arch` and `npm_config_platform` and aliased in webpack configuration/or considered as externals.
+Externals and nativeModules seems related options but may be completely different
+- [ ] Use [jsii](https://github.com/aws/jsii) to build the construct for other languages
-- [ ] Allow passing babel options
+- [ ] Add tests
+- [ ] (if current way buggy): force people to provide aliases instead of considering cwd as base node_module
 - [ ] Allow usage without the need of `entry`: `new NodejsFunction(this, "slack-notifications-lambda");` that would mimic https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html#nodejs-function
+- [ ]
-- [ ] Generate a bundle where entry is moved to /index.js
+- [x] Generate a bundle where entry is moved to /main.js
+- [x] Allow using TypeScript
+- [x] use webpack and babel cache
+- [x] remove webpackconfig from bundle
+- [x] pass runtime to babel target
+- [x] cdk synth generates different builds even when the lambda code does not changes, issue?
+- [x] Allow using babel, if you need preset-env
+- [x] add babel preset env by default
-- [ ] Use [jsii](https://github.com/aws/jsii) to build for other languages
+- [ ] ~add bundling timing information to output console~ note: this would pollute cdk synth
-- [ ] Ask CDK team if this could live under their repositories
+- [ ] ~Ask CDK team if this could live under their repositories~ Better be just community based
-- [ ] Allow native modules, with option `nativeModules`.
-They would have to be installed into a temp folder with `npm_config_arch` and `npm_config_platform` and aliased in rollup configuration
-- [ ] Add tests
-- [ ] Monorepo support
-- [ ] If necessary/beneficial, implement Rollup cache, see https://github.com/drg-adaptive/serverless-rollup-plugin and https://github.com/rollup/rollup/issues/2182
 - [ ] Other ideas?
+Open an issue

 ## How to make changes and test locally

 ```
 // fork and clone
-cd aws-lambda-nodejs-rollup
+cd aws-lambda-nodejs-webpack
 yarn
 yarn link
 yarn start

 # in another terminal and project where you want to test changes
-yarn link aws-lambda-nodejs-rollup
+yarn link aws-lambda-nodejs-webpack
-# cdk commands will now use your local aws-lambda-nodejs-rollup
+# cdk commands will now use your local aws-lambda-nodejs-webpack
 ```

 ## Thanks